 The Green Park Inn was opened in 1891 by a group of 3 businessmen from Lenoir, NC, including Civil War Veteran Major George Washington Findlay Harper on extensive acreage then known as "Green Park".
 Back then, and for many years, the hotel contained the only United States Post Office for the entire area.
 (A piece of this original post office remains with the hotel, in our "history room", to this day.)
+The original hotel consists of over 53,000 square feet, three levels, a restaurant, and bar.
 In the late 1950s what is now referred to as "the golf wing" was built, adding somewhat larger rooms and balconies, overlooking the Blowing Rock Country Club golf course, to the hotel's inventory.
 Throughout the decades and generations this Grand Dame of the High Country has hosted such historic and memorable figures as Annie Oakley, J.D.
 Rockefeller, Eleanor Roosevelt, Calvin Coolidge, Herbert Hoover, and Margaret Mitchell (who penned part of "Gone With the Wind" while a guest of the hotel) and somewhat less notable, though no less important guests as the Smiths, and the Jones and so many more sojourners in search of a night's respite, or a superb and intriguing vacation destination.

 Given the hotel's physical location, straddling the Eastern Continental Divide (at the gateway to the Blue Ridge National Parkway) and its rich history and significance to the North Carolina High Country, the Green Park Inn was placed on the National Register of Historic Places in 1982.
 The last of the "Grand Manor Hotels" in all of western North Carolina she remains the state's second oldest operating resort hotel.